uport-project/veramo-website/docs/veramo_agent/message_handlers.md

 title: Message Handlers
 ---

-Message handlers implement the AbstractMessageHandler interface and are instatiated as a chain by the Message Handler plugin.
+Message handlers implement the AbstractMessageHandler interface and are instantiated as a chain by the Message Handler plugin.
 Veramo includes a number of message handlers for you to use in your apps.

 ## Core Supported Message Handlers